rogerlew/usgs-regolith/Readme.md

 -------------------------------------
 - `elevfil`        A gridded digital elevation model of type float
 - `slopefil`       Slope angle grid of type float
-- `flo_accfil `    A grid of upslope contributing area of type float in units of number of cells
+- `flo_accfil `    A grid of upslope contributing area of type float in units of number of cells.
+See comments in section titled "Upslope contributing area" (below).
 - `ndxfil`         A grid of integer values ranking grid cells in the digital elevation model from highest (1) to lowest (maximum number of data cells in the grid).
 This grid is used only by the NDSD model to ensure that soil depth is computed in order from peaks and ridge crests down the slope to successively lower points as explained by Pelletier and Rasmussen (2009).
 - ` pv_curvfil`    Plan-curvature grid of type float used only by the DRS3 model
 - `zonfil`         A grid of integer values identifying zones within the model where similar values of input parameters are to be applied.